Business Management Technology

 Associate of Applied Business

-Business management technology is a broad foundational study of the specific skills required in small business, office and entry-level department management: supervision, human resource management, team-building, organizational relations, leadership, entrepreneurship and small business management.
+The business world now moves faster than ever before.
+To excel in this fast-paced environment, a strong foundation in basic professional skills is critical.
+UC Clermont's Business Management Technology associate degree program offers a broad study of the specific abilities required in small business, office and entry-level department management, including supervision, human resource management, team-building, organizational relations, leadership, entrepreneurship and small business management.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 To succeed in business management technology, you must have good communication skills.
 You must be able to establish effective working relationships with many different people ranging from managers, supervisors and professionals to hourly employees.
-You should also be analytical, detail oriented, flexible and decisive.
+You also should be analytical, detail oriented, flexible and decisive — a problem solver.
 You should be comfortable coordinating several activities at once and be able to cope with deadlines.
-Problem solving should be a strength.

 - department/shift manager